Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/03-MoreModels.md

 1. Review models, filters, and their common usage patterns in Django.
 2. Use models and filters to complete challenges and stretch challenges.

+## [5m] Tips for Using Django Documentation

+In this course, we will be treating the Django documentation site ([docs.djangoproject.com](http://docs.djangoproject.com)) as our textbook.
+Here are some tips for using it effectively:

+1. Visit the [Table of Contents](https://docs.djangoproject.com/en/2.2/contents/) page and Cmd+F for a particular topic. (**HINT:** It may be helpful to bookmark this page!)
+1. Do a Google Search for a particular topic with `site:docs.djangoproject.com` included in your query.

 ## [40m] Review: Models and Filters

 ### Models Overview